Snight611/library-management-fronted/README.md

-# 📚 Library Management System – Frontend
+# 📚samoei Boys Library Management System – Frontend

-This is the frontend interface for the Library Management System.
+This is the frontend interface for the Samoei Boys Library Management System.
 It connects to a backend API and allows users to add books via a simple form.

 ## 🌐 Live Site